 There are some great ways you can optimize and be an efficient therapist, without always going over and beyond.
 This can be especially important when you’re starting out as a new grad travel therapist.
 Often when you start as a new grad, you want to do everything perfectly, including doing all the fancy treatment techniques and being extremely thorough in your documentation.
 But sometimes for the sake of time management and being successful at a new clinic, you need to go back to the basics.

-Don’t overachieve on documentation so you can maintain good time management.
+Try not to “overachieve” on documentation, so that you can maintain good time management.
 Just make sure you document the appropriate amount, but don’t go over and beyond or be too wordy.
-Time management is going to be a huge key to success as a new grad travel therapist, and you definitely don’t want to be working off the clock to get notes done.
+Time management is going to be a huge key to success as a new grad travel therapist, and you definitely don’t want to be working off the clock to get notes done, or vice versa, have your productivity driven down because you’re spending too much time on the clock doing notes.

-Take advantage of co-treatments when applicable in an inpatient setting, to learn from your colleagues from other disciplines and get ideas.
+Take advantage of co-treatments when applicable in an inpatient setting, to learn from your colleagues in other disciplines and get ideas for treatment, documentation, and how things work in that facility.
 This can be extremely helpful as a new grad, especially in a travel therapy position where you’re not only learning how to be an independent practitioner, but you’re also having to learn a new location, staff, caseload, etc!

-Traveling as a new grad can be a wonderful experience and a great way to get ahead start on your finances, but it’s vital to go in well-informed and with realistic expectations about what the process will entail.
+Traveling as a new grad can be a wonderful experience and a great way to get ahead start on your finances while expanding your clinical experiences; but it is vital to go into travel therapy well-informed and with realistic expectations about what the process will entail.
 Finding a great company and recruiter is paramount to your success and sanity as a travel therapist.
 Be picky about your first job to make sure that it’s a good fit for you and will provide you with the best opportunity to succeed.
 Don’t be afraid to reach out to other therapists both in person and online for help or ideas with regards to patient care, and spend some time continuing your education to be the best possible clinician.
 Always stand up for your ethics and protect your license.
 And finally, don’t burn yourself out by working long hours being a perfectionist with documentation and treatment.
 Of course, include the key components in your notes and provide sound treatment methods, but it’s important to be efficient with your time to have a good experience as a travel therapist.

 If you have questions about anything regarding getting started with your travel therapy journey, feel free to contact us.
-If you need help finding a great recruiter and company to help make your travel therapy career a success, we can help you with that as well.
+If you need help finding a great recruiter and company to help make your travel therapy career a success, fill out our Recruiter Recommendations form & we’ll get you connected!